There is much lovely scenery to enjoy in the Andes. The Sangay National Park in Ecuador boasts several volcanoes.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Country: Ecuador

 UNESCO’s World Heritage Centre’s short description of site no. 260:

 “With its outstanding natural beauty and two active volcanoes, the park illustrates the entire spectrum of ecosystems, ranging from tropical rainforests to glaciers, with striking contrasts between the snowcapped peaks and the forests of the plains.
 Its isolation has encouraged the survival of indigenous species such as the mountain tapir and the Andean condor. “

-I went to several towns in and outside this national park on my South America trip in 1987.
-I particularly remember the splendid views from my hotel room to the almost perfect cone-shaped volcano of Chimborazo (pictured above) and the blown-up crater of another one – both visible in the clean and clear air.
+I went to several towns in and outside the Sangay National Park on my South America trip in 1987.
+I particularly remember the splendid views from my hotel room to the almost perfect cone-shaped volcano of Chimborazo and the blown-up crater of Altar (pictured above) – both visible in the clean and clear air.